-Hostelling International is a very reputable name in the world of hostels, so when I found out that Hostelling International Cidade Maravilhosa was in Rio de Janeiro, Brazil, I knew I had to try it out during my Brazil solo travel adventure.
+Hostelling International is a very reputable name in the world of hostels, so when I found out that Hostelling International Cidade Maravilhosa was in Rio de Janeiro, I knew I had to try it out during my Brazil solo travel adventure.

 Socialize and Party

 An on-site bar, a fridge filled with beer, an outdoor terrace, and a lounge with a television make for excellent spaces to meet fellow travelers.